cbvora/chiragiq-poc/docs/consumer-docs/chiragiq-init.md

 - **disabledIndicators** (`array`): List of indicators to disable (e.g., `['50DMA', '200DMA']`).
 - **symbolFnDataKeyMap** (`object`): Maps keys for symbol fetching (e.g., `{ valueKey: "symbol", displayKey: "name" }`).

-## Event Handling
-You can attach event listeners to handle various chart events:

-- **onChartReady**: Triggered when the chart is fully initialized.
-- **onSymbolChanged**: Fires when the user selects a new stock symbol.
-- **onToast**: Displays messages related to chart actions on top right corner as notification.
-- **onIndicatorSelected**: Captures when an indicator is added to the chart.

 ### Example Usage with Static Data
 Here’s a basic example of using `ChiragIQ` with static data: